ConnectBox/website_posts/support/support.md

 `D:` where D: is the drive letter of your external USB stick.

 Then type `mkdir .connectbox` which will allow you to make that special folder with the period in the front of the name.
 Follow this with the command `cd .connectbox` to move inside of that folder.
-Then make the file with the command `copy /b enable-ssh`.
+Then make the file with the command `type nul >enable-ssh`.
 That is all there is to doing that under Windows.